 11. Raw Shea Butter, Cocoa Butter, Beeswax

-You can make your own soaps, bath bombs, and lotion bars by using these round and bar shaped molds, and your favourite essential oil recipes!
+You can make your own soaps, bath bombs, and lotion bars by using these round and bar-shaped molds, and your favorite essential oil recipes!
 (Try these heart-shaped bath bombs — they’d make a great gift!)

 13. Lip Balm Tubes